Libera-Chat/libera-chat.github.io/bylaws.md

    years without simultaneously approving them for membership.

-3. All staff of the Libera Chat IRC network must be approved for membership no later than two (2) regularly scheduled monthly general meetings after becoming staff, or have their staff status revoked.
+3. All staff of the Libera Chat IRC network must be approved for membership no later than three (3) regularly scheduled monthly general meetings after becoming staff, or have their staff status revoked.

 4. There are two levels of membership: ordinary member, and quorum member.